dejoy-io/mini-apps-docs/ui/viewport.md

 ## Expanding
-When an application is opened in the mobile version of Dejoy (on both Android and iOS), it is displayed within a native component called ```BottomSheet```.
+When an application is opened in the mobile version of DeJoy (on both Android and iOS), it is displayed within a native component called ```BottomSheet```.
 This is a draggable block that appears at the bottom of the screen and can be expanded to cover the entire screen.
 Users can expand it by dragging it to the top edge of the screen, but developers can also trigger this programmatically.

 By default, the application opens in a minimized state with the minimum allowed height.
 To expand the application via code, developers can call the [web_app_expand](../apps-communication/methods.md#web_app_expand) method.